Europe must show Putin it’s serious about peace in Ukraine – and prepare for war

-Talks about Ukraine, without Ukraine, have been acceptable to Trump but are not to Kyiv, nor to America’s European allies.
+Talks about Ukraine, without Ukraine, have been acceptable to Trump, but are not acceptable to Kyiv, or to America’s European allies.

-There had been strong indications from Trump that territorial concessions would inevitably emerge from talks with Putin.
-That’s why the Europeans and Ukraine want to be in the room and why Zelensky has said “no” ahead of time.
+There have been strong indications from Trump that territorial concessions will inevitably emerge from the talks with Putin.
+That’s why the Europeans and Ukraine want to be in the room, and why Zelensky has said “no” ahead of time.
 He’s also constitutionally barred from making any such concessions to the Russian invaders.

-Still, there have been briefings that Zelensky may be “told” that he’ll have to give up all of Donetsk, Luhansk, Kherson and Zaporizhzhia provinces - which would mean his troops falling back from the positions they hold now and giving up on cities like Kramatorsk.
+Still, there have been briefings that Zelensky may be “told” that he’ll have to give up the Donetsk, Luhansk, Kherson and Zaporizhzhia provinces – which would mean his troops falling back from the positions they hold now and giving up on cities such as Kramatorsk.

-Europe’s foreign ministers went into virtual sessions for crisis talks on Monday, and over the weekend European heads of government issued a statement setting themselves on a potential collision with Trump.
+Europe’s foreign ministers went into virtual sessions for crisis talks on Monday, and over the weekend, European heads of government issued a statement setting them on a potential collision course with Trump.

 “Ukraine has the freedom of choice over its own destiny,” said Keir Starmer along with the leaders of Italy, the EU, Finland, Poland and Germany.
 “Meaningful negotiations can only take place in the context of a ceasefire or reduction of hostilities.